 Ordering commemorative marriage certificates can be done in 2 ways:

-How To Retrieve Cook County Criminal Records & See If Someone Has a Criminal History
+How To Track Down Cook County Criminal Records & Verify if Someone Has a Criminal History

 Citizens of Cook County can obtain criminal records from:

-Finding Criminal Records Through the Circuit Court of Cook County
+Finding Criminal Records via the Circuit Court of Cook County

 Criminal records can be found by searching through court records at the Circuit Court of Cook County.
 They cannot be accessed via electronic means using the case information tool like other court records which will be delved into below, but can be obtained by making contact with the clerk of the court.